Lillian Watson (soprano): Life and career

-Watson first sang the page Oscar with the Netherlands Opera in the late 1970s and then in Lausanne.
+Watson first sang the Oscar (Un ballo in maschera) with the Netherlands Opera in the late 1970s and then in Lausanne.
 At the Royal Opera in 1995, she "single-handedly injected living dramatic movement into [Oscar] derived from the skittish personality of Oscar's music".
 As Pavarotti was the star of the production she was not expecting a positive press, saying "You know that the public is coming for him...
 I never envisaged getting the press I got.
 It was very gratifying.
 I thought. ..
 Oh gosh, they noticed I was there ...
 It was probably because I was the only thing moving on stage!".
+In the same year she appeared in Schoenberg's Von heute auf morgen in Brussels.

 Her Proms appearances include Arsena in Der Zigeunerbaron in 1981, the Poulenc Gloria in 1991, a late night Prom in 1995 of Vivaldi and Handel with the Gabrieli Consort, and Britten's Spring Symphony in 2001.
 In the concert hall and radio she has sung Mahler 4 under Edward Downes in Manchester, and appeared several times in popular programmes Melodies for You and Friday Night Is Music Night, and Bernstein's On the Town, as Miss Ivy Smith, at the Royal Festival Hall in 2000, conducted by Paul Daniel.
 She appeared as Elida in a rare revival of Spoliansky's 1932 satirical department store musical Send for Mr Plim at the BOC Covent Garden Festival in 2000.

 On television she appeared in an abridged version of Rigoletto (1974) in English, André Previn's Christmas Music Night in 1977, Eurydice in Orpheus in the Underworld in 1983, and other televised operas.

 With her interest in the dramatic side of opera, she stated that she prefers to have an extensive rehearsal time when everyone is working together, rather than the situation where big stars "come in and walk to the front and do their piece as we had in Ballo".
 She would have liked to have recorded Oscar and Susanna, but considered that despite her international career, she was not the kind of international name which record companies wanted to have.
 She was a member of the vocal teaching staff of the Royal Academy of Music, London, where she received an Honorary Membership (Hon RAM) in 2012.